drazdra/UNN/README.md

 Simple, isn't it?
 You want to have progress?
 Add dimensions, *add reflection layers*, add update mechanisms.

-# Chapter 2: explaining transformers with ponies.
+# Chapter 2: explaining Transformers with ponies.
-Now, let's do some understanding of what transformers are.
-We will talk about decoder-only transformers, the ones that we all use now for text generation.
+Now, let's try to understand what Transformers are.
+We will talk about decoder-only Transformers, the ones we all use now for text generation.

 In this chapter, we go down a level of abstraction to talk about a specific neural network architecture.
 It is going to be a bit less abstract and will provide a bit more detail on actual architectural implementation specifics.
 But we won't go to the level of actual engines implementing the architecture.

-First, i believe the term "transformers" itself might sound fun and is correct in the domain of *mathematical implementation*, but it doesn't really help much to understand what they do.
+First, i believe the term "Transformers" itself might sound fun and is correct in the domain of *mathematical implementation*, but it doesn't really help much to understand what they do.

-What i would actually call "transformers" is the _incremental associative morphers_.
+What i would actually call "Transformers" is the _incremental associative morphers_.

 Does it not sound that cool? :)
 Yet this naming is way closer to what they do at a high level and less confusing.
-To me, at least - and, i believe, soon for you too.
+At least to me - and, i believe, soon to you too.

 So, let's unpack it a bit.

 Transformers have three main conceptual blocks:
-1. Input
+1. Input.
-2. A copy-pasted group of certain layers repeating over and over - the "repeating" blocks
+2. A copy-pasted group of certain layers repeating over and over - the "repeating" blocks.
-3. Output
+3. Output.

 These blocks play different roles and we will take a good look at each of them.

 ### Part 1 - The input block
 The role of the input block is to translate your words into the "brain signals" of the model.

-The input just translates each element of the text we send into the patterns your model knows.
+The input just translates each element of the text we send into the patterns the model knows.
 These patterns define the place of the text element you provided within the grand pattern the model has learned.

-It's the internal *interpretation* of our data the model has learned.
+It's the internal *interpretation* of our data.
 It allows the model to *relate* your text to everything else it has seen and to find a probable continuation to it, something that can *happen next* in your text.

 In text transformers, these input patterns are limited to a *fixed* list after training.
 So the model has no access to the "raw" sensory data anymore - it can't see anything *new* that it didn't see during training.
 You can't send a word in an alphabet the model doesn't know.
 You cannot send an image of handwritten text.
 It will just have no idea what it means in the grand pattern, where its place is or what goes next.

 Does it mean that the input should *always* be split into fixed pre-learned patterns?

 Nope.
 For example, for images and sounds it can be different.
 A brighter image can result in higher values within the input pattern.
 This way during training the model doesn't have to see every possible combination of brightness to learn how to understand the "brightness".
-The input becomes variable and the model can still match it because it's still similar to what it has learned.
-And so it can react to the raw data variations, rather than just having a fixed list of patterns.
+The input becomes variable and the model can still match it because it remains similar to what it has learned.
+It can react to the raw data variations, rather than just having a fixed list of patterns.

 #### How do they learn to convert text into.. patterns?
 During training, neural networks learn to represent every possible element we send to them as a specific internal pattern, recorded as a long list of numeric values.
 Just the way image files are stored as numbers on the inside.